-Service is the process of sending court documents to the other party — delivered by a sheriff.
-This legal notification process informs the other party that the case was filed and provides them the opportunity to respond to the court.
-For divorce, you may be required by law to serve the other party the divorce petition that you file with the court.
+“Service” is the process of sending court documents to the other party – usually delivered by a sheriff.
+This informs the other party that the case was filed and tells them how to respond to you and the court.

 Upon receiving the documents, the other party has 20 days to file a written response with the court and mail you a copy.
 If the other party does not file a written response, the clerk may enter a Clerk’s Default against them.
 You may also file a Motion for Default, which is a written request to the court to make a decision about a case.
-If the other party never participates in the case, the court will likely grant your Motion for Default and you will likely receive everything you have requested in your petition.
-Even if the other party has a default entered against them, they may still appear before the court.
+If the other party never participates in the case, the court will likely grant your Motion for Default and you may receive everything you have requested in your petition.
+Even if the other party has a default entered against them, they may still appear at hearing.

 On the other hand, if the other party does file a written response, they will file an Answer, which might also include a Counterpetition.
 The other party is not required to file a Counterpetition, only an Answer.
 A Counterpetition is the other party’s request to the court.
-You are required to respond to a Counterpetition by filing an Answer.
-The Answer will list whether you agree, disagree, or if you are unable to answer due to lack of knowledge.
+You must respond to a Counterpetition by filing an Answer to Counterpetition.
+You must file your Answer within 20 days from when you are served.
+The Answer will list whether you agree disagree or if you are unable to answer due to lack of knowledge.
 You may answer the Counterpetition with form 12.903 (d) titled Answer to Counterpetition, available at https://www.flcourts.org/Resources-Services/Court-Improvement/Family-Courts/Family-Law-Self-Help-Information/Family-Law-Forms.

 If a sheriff or process server serves you with a Petition for Dissolution of Marriage, you may file an Answer by using form 12.903 (b), Answer to Petition for Dissolution of Marriage.
 You must file the Answer within 20 days to avoid having a default entered against you.
 If the clerk enters a default against you, you may lose your right to participate in the case and may owe support.
 You must file your Answer with the same court where other party filed the petition and mail the other party a copy of your Answer.